jasonlaubb/Matrix-AntiCheat/README.md

 (B): checks if a player wear sheid while swinging their head

 - Anti noSlow

 (A): check if player high moving speed while using an item

+- Anti fly

+(A): vanilla fly without mayfly or correct gamemode